What Does Cash Flow Mean?

 Business credit bureaus are continually collecting information on companies all over the world.
 This data is used to calculate a variety of business credit scores and ratings that make it easier to understand the financial health of a company.
-For example, the D&B PAYDEX® is a dollar-weighted indicator of a business’s past payment performance, while the D&B® Delinquency Predictor Score predicts the likelihood that a company will pay late in the future.
+For example, the D&B PAYDEX® is a dollar-weighted indicator of a business’s past payment performance, while the D&B® Delinquency Score predicts the likelihood that a company will pay late in the future.
 Such historical and predictive scores make it easier to understand the potential risks another business may present to your cash flow.

-Lawsuits, Liens, and Legal Judgements
+Lawsuits, Liens, and Legal Judgments

 Liens can be placed upon inventory, real estate, or equipment to compel a company to make good on its debts.
 The best business information tools collect this data from trustworthy sources, such as government records.
 Previous or current legal events could suggest that a company may present an unacceptable level of risk.
-Dun & Bradstreet is the only credit data provider in the US that provides infomation on lawsuits, which can clue you into to a company's financial distress years before the resulting legal judgement.
+Dun & Bradstreet is the only credit data provider in the US that provides infomation on lawsuits, which can clue you into to a company's financial distress years before the resulting legal judgment.

 Past payment behaviors by a company can help a business anticipate how its own invoices may be handled.
 These trade references are voluntarily provided to business credit bureaus by vendors, lenders, landlords, and other partners.
 This level of visibility into late payments or defaults can protect your business’s cash flow from unreliable partners.

 Accurately projecting a business’s income is one part of cash flow management and optimization; responsible spending is the other.
 The business information mentioned above is equally useful when evaluating suppliers and partners.
 If you rely upon a business partner for goods or services, their failure can threaten your company’s balance sheet.